hhdem/mongoose-express-ts-doc/README.md

 ## Run

+Please make sure you have a mongodb running on your machine and PORT is `27017` And this project will running on PORT `5000`.

 1. `yarn install`
 2. `yarn run server`
 3. Import `postman_collection.json` of root directory to POSTMAN. or Check swagger ui address: http://localhost:5000/docs/